ArashUNSW/Cyber_Operation_labs/allLabs/lab1.md

 ```text
 4 packets transmitted, 4 received, 0% packet loss
 ```

-If ping fails, the result may show packet loss.

 > [!note]
 > A failed ping does not always mean the lab is broken.
 The Windows firewall may block ping.